 However, saving money is just one of the benefits of alcohol sobriety.

 Clarity of Mind

-Common New Year’s resolutions for many people include goals for improving physical health, whether that means a push to get exercise in different ways, develop a healthier diet, or commit more time to sleep.
+Common New Year’s resolutions for many people include goals for improving physical health.
+This may involve a push to get exercise in different ways, develop a healthier diet, or commit more time to sleep.
 Stopping drinking can actually reduce damage to the liver and kidneys, promote better quality sleep, and enhance energy.
 So while you’re clearing your mind, you’ll also be healing your body.

-Alcohol addiction can be a trigger for many arguments with family and friends and lead people to feel alienated during daily life and major events.
-You may find that you say or do things you don’t mean while under the influence, which affects not just you, but those around you as well.
+Alcohol addiction can trigger many arguments with family and friends and lead people to feel alienated during daily life and major events.
+You may find that you say or do things you don’t mean when you are under the influence, which affects you and those around you.
 Entering a women’s residential treatment program can help you to learn strategies for mending broken relationships, making amends, and establishing healthy connections.
 Building a strong support network is essential for ongoing recovery.